 NOTE: The firing rate must not exceed the rate shown on the furnace rating plate.
 At altitudes above 2000 ft. the firing rate must be adjusted as described in the high altitude section.

 Use the following procedure to determine the firing rate:

 - 1. Shut off all other gas fired appliances. - 2.
 Start the furnace and allow it to run for at least three minutes. - 3.
 Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 10. - 5.
+Convert the time per revolution to cubic feet of gas per hour using Table 13. - 5.
 Multiply the gas flow rate in cubic feet per hour by the heating value of the gas in Btu per cubic foot to obtain the firing rate in Btuh.
-Example: - Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 12 read 90 cubic feet per hour of gas. - Heating value of the gas (obtained from gas supplier) = 1040 Btu per cubic foot. - Firing rate = 1040 x 90 = 93,600 Btuh. - 6.
-Adjustments to the firing rate can be made by adjusting the gas manifold pressure.
-See the High Altitude Application section for additional information of firing rate at elevations above 2000 ft.
+Example: - Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 9 read 90 cubic feet per hour of gas. - Heating value of the gas (obtained from gas supplier) = 1040 Btu per cubic foot. - Firing rate = 1040 x 90 = 93,600 Btuh.